-This one.
-This is your only chance.
+This is it, your only chance.
 You can make it.
 You HAVE to make it.

 The storms of the rainy season create big swells, series of waves that propagate for thousands of km.
 From the eye of a storm in the Pacific, the waves travel until they reach the shore.
 The most notorious waves can hold a swell, meaning that they keep their shape even when they grow in size.
 Very few waves can hold a swell.
 Punta Roca in El Salvador is one of those, a world-class wave.